Programmer-suman2524/Ardent_AI_ML_Training/Project 2/README.md

 ## 🤝 Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you'd like to change.
+For major changes, please open an issue first to discuss what you'd like to change

----

-## 📄 License

 This project is open source and available under the [MIT License](LICENSE).